ebosetalee/20-days-challenge/README.md

 Whereas, if a letter is guessed correctly, the game prints the following:
 ![Hangman](pictures/pic7.png)

-See [hangman](https://repl.it/@EmmanuellaEsezo/18-Hangman-18-20) to play or clone the repository.
+See [hangman](https://repl.it/@EmmanuellaEsezo/hangman) to play or clone the repository.

-See [20-days-challenge](https://repl.it/repls/folder/20-days-challenge) for more information.